transistorfet/moa/docs/posts/2021-11-making_an_emulator.md

 passage of time for the CPUs and I/O devices, we'll implement a simple serial port controller which will act as our primary I/O device.
 From there we'll make all of our simulated devices, represented as `struct` objects in Rust, look the same so that we can treat them the same, regardless of what they represent internally.
-We'll then be able to package them up into single working system and set them in motion to run the Computie software from binaries images.
+We'll then be able to package them up into a single working system and set them in motion to run the Computie software from binary images.

 * [The Computer](#the-computer)
 * [The 68000](#the-68000)